Pyrography – Essential Pen Tips you should own

 That clears up all of my questions.
 Not.

-Click on Colwood’s “classroom” tab (found at the top of their menu bar), provides several pdf’s that might provide some help.
+Click on Colwood’s “classroom” tab (found at the top of their menu bar), and a list of pdf’s appear (blue box).

 There is a “tip usage” pdf file.